Department

 of Autonomy to colleges

-has been proved to be successful and effective in Tamil Nadu.
-As
+been proved to be successful and effective in Tamil Nadu.
+As on date

 Special